 Here’s a full list of what the Bible says about idols: Bible Verses About Idolatry

-God sets the precedent for his people early on that his people shall have no Gods except him.
-The 10 Commandments lead off with a command against idolatry (Exodus 20:3).
-And in most subsequent books in the Old Testament echo this commandment.
+God sets the precedent for his people early on that his people shall have no gods except him.
+The Ten Commandments lead off with a command against idolatry (Exodus 20:3).
+And most subsequent books in the Old Testament echo this commandment.

 The New Testament is also vocal about idolatry.
 Colossians 3:5 and Romans 1:22-23 remind us of the dangers of idolatry.
 Many times the New Testament warns of being seduced by the things of this world to the point where they become the most important thing in our life- which is, by definition, idolatry.

-We see time and time again in the Bible that we tend to drift away from God.
+We see time and time again in the Bible that the people of God tend to drift away from God.
 Both the Old Testament and the New Testament are full of warnings against idolatry because we are so prone to wander.
 We must be diligent in examining our life for idols.

-With that in mind, here are 6 modern day idols we still worship.
+With that in mind here’s 10 modern days idols we still worship today.

-It’s easy to place our identity in something or someone other than God.
+Our identity might be one the biggest idols worshiped today.
+We have largely abandoned who we are in Christ and placed our identity in other things.
 Whether it be our social media following, our position at work, our abilities/skills, or the achievements we are after, many have their identity wrapped up in the wrong thing.

-Not only is this an idol, but it’s also a tough way to live.
+But the reality is our identities, or where we place our identity, has become an idol.
+Also, that’s a really tough way to live.
 If your identity is in your work, your skills, your looks, or anything else, you will constantly feel like you don’t measure up.
 They are harsh masters.
 But when our identity is secured in God, we can live in freedom.
 While we will still fall short, God’s love will never fail us.

 For some, their identity has become an idol.
-They have placed more value on who they are, rather than in God.
+It might not be physical object we tend to associate with idol worship.
+But this subtle form of idolatry is often worshipped.
+Many have placed more value on who they are, rather than in God.